atulrupnar/dapp-boilerplate-1/README.md

 	truffle compile
 	truffle migrate
 ```
-truffle compile will compile the contracts and generates ABI into build/ folder
-truffle migrate deploys the contract on blockchain
+truffle compile will compile the contracts and generates ABI into build/ folder.  truffle migrate deploys the contract on blockchain

 #### 7. Configure Application
-Create a config.js file at app/config/config.js
-Copy content of defaultConfig.js to config.js
-Modify the contract owner address with your address (use address noted in step 2)
+Create a config.js file at app/config/config.js.
+Copy content of defaultConfig.js to config.js.
+Modify the contract owner address with your address (use address noted in step 2).

 ```sh
 	"contractOwner" : {